WalterBright/documents/bitfields.md

 ## Abstract

-This proposal is for supporting bitfields in C the same way they are supported in C.
+This proposal is for supporting bitfields in D the same way they are supported in C.

 ## Contents